pagkly/Zed/Investopedia4/What Is the Taft-Hartley Act.md

 The Taft-Hartley Act made changes to union election rules.
 These changes excluded supervisors from bargaining groups and gave special treatment to certain professional employees.

 The Taft-Hartley Act also created four new types of elections.
 One gave employers the right to vote on union demands.
-The other three gave employees the right to hold elections on the status of [[incumbent]](https://www.investopedia.com/terms/i/incumbent.asp) unions, to determine whether a union has the power to enter into agreements for employees and to withdraw union representation after it's granted.
+The other three gave employees the right to [[Hold|hold]] elections on the status of [[incumbent]](https://www.investopedia.com/terms/i/incumbent.asp) unions, to determine whether a union has the power to enter into agreements for employees and to withdraw union representation after it's granted.
 In 1951 Congress repealed the provisions governing union shop elections.